kriskoribsky-archive/troy-iv/README.md

 # cryptext
-Cryptext is a continuation &amp; refresh of an old TroyIV program first released by me in 2021
+Cryptext is a continuation &amp; refresh of an old TroyIV program first released by me in 2021.

+## Description
+Text encrypting app written in python.